mrkkrp/char-menu/README.md

 ## Usage

-Normally there is only two things that you need to do:
+Normally there are only two things that you need to do:

 1. Set variable `char-menu`.
 2. Bind command `char-menu`.